HRMonitor - Heart Rate Monitorο

 Key responsibilities:

-Message handling from service
+onStart,onResume,onSuspend,onStop)Custom message handling from the service (

 Message Handling Systemο